 1. Alison MacCloed

 Born a Canadian citizen, Alison MacCloed has been dubbed as the ‘winningest female USAC driver’ after her USAC Regional Midget Division triumph in her first season.
-She was able to score two victories in her first regional season and had another two victories in 2009.
+Like winning in Mac pokies by some players, she was able to score two victories in her first regional season and had another two victories in 2009.

 She first showcased her talents in the Ford Racing Sponsored Driver Development Program which was run Bob East, of B. East chassis.
 While little has been published recently.
 However, after her 2009 performance, she dropped off the racing radar and hasn’t appeared in any media or racetracks since.